onap/integration/docs/docs_vFW_CNF_CDS.rst

 1-3 Post Deployment
 ...................

-After completing the first part above, we should have a functional ONAP deployment for the Guilin Release.
+After completing the first part above, we should have a functional ONAP deployment for the Honolulu Release.

-We will need to apply a few modifications to the deployed ONAP Guilin instance in order to run the use case.
+We will need to apply a few modifications to the deployed ONAP Honolulu instance in order to run the use case.

 Retrieving logins and passwords of ONAP components
 ++++++++++++++++++++++++++++++++++++++++++++++++++